Computation of the first Chow group of a Hilbert scheme of space curves: Third case: is pointwise invariant under and

 {\it 1st subcase :} $h(V)$ is not 2-dimensional.
 The same argumentation as in the first subcase of (13.2), using the $\G_m$-operation $\omega$ as in the third case of Lemma 11.1 instead of the $\G_m$-operation $\tau$, gives relations of the form (13.1).

-{\it 2nd subcase:} If $h(V)$ is 2-dimensional, the same argumentation as in the second subcase of (13.2), with $\omega$ instead of $\tau$, gives relations of the form (13.2).
+{\it 2nd subcase:} If $h(V)$ is 2-dimensional, the same argumentation as in the second subcase of 13.2 , with $\omega$ instead of $\tau$, gives relations of the form (13.2).

 \begin{proposition} Assume $g>g(d)$ and let $V\subset X:=Z(\HH_Q)$ be a $B(4;k)$-invariant surface containing a 1-cycle of proper type 3.
 Then each relation in $Z_1^B(X)$ defined by $V$, which contains a 1-cycle of proper type 3 is a sum of relations of the form $C_1-C_2+Z$.
-Here $C_1$ and $C_2$ are 1-cycles of proper type 3, and $Z$ is a 1-cycle whose prime components either are pointwise $\Delta$-invariant or of proper type 3. \end{proposition} \begin{proof} This follows from the foregoing discussion. \end{proof}
+Here $C_1$ and $C_2$ are 1-cycles of proper type 3, and $Z$ is a 1-cycle whose prime components either are pointwise $\Delta$-invariant or 1-cycles of type 3 , which are not proper . \end{proposition} \begin{proof} This follows from the foregoing discussion. \end{proof}